Most people think that you get denied for life insurance because of a health condition.

 One of the main disadvantages of these plans is that you’re going to be severely limited on the amount of coverage that you can buy.
 Most companies will only allow you to purchase around $150,000, like Fidelity Life.
-For most families, that isn’t going to be nearly enough insurance protection.
-Not having enough coverage is one of the worst mistakes that you can make for your loved ones.
-Before you purchase one of these guaranteed issue plans, you should add up how much coverage that you need.

 The first number that you should look at is your overall debts and other final expenses.
 The first purpose of your life insurance is to help your family pay off any bills that you would leave behind if you passed away.

-The next number that you should add into the equation is your paycheck.
+The next number that you should add to the equation is your paycheck.
 If you’re the main income earner in your home, make sure that your life insurance policy is large enough to replace your income.
 Losing someone that you love is never going to be easy, but your family could find themselves struggling to pay for any basic expenses, but that’s where your graded benefit plan comes in.